emacsmirror/turtles/README.md

     (eldev-use-vc-repository 'turtles :github "szermatt/turtles" :commit "1.0.0")
   ```

+- from [MELPA](https://melpa.org/#/getting-started), by typing `M-x
+  package-install turtles`.
+Note that there's no practical difference
+  between the stable and unstable melpa package, as development
+  happens on a branch.
+You'll always get the latest release.

 Turtles requires Emacs 26.1 or later.
 Emacs 29.1 or later is recommended.

 ## How it works